 These are unprecedented times and they demand unprecedented strategies.
 Talk to your investment advisor and create a strategy that helps you emerge a winner despite the market conditions.

 A situation like a pandemic can cause emotions to run high.
-While crashing markets can instill fear in the minds of the most experienced investors, the pandemic adds to the uncertainty making it difficult to keep emotions at bay.
+While crashing markets can instil fear in the minds of the most experienced investors, the pandemic adds to the uncertainty making it difficult to keep emotions at bay.

 However, making emotion-based decisions will put you in a vicious cycle of panic-uncertainty-wrong investment decisions-losses-more panic-more uncertainty-worse decisions… Hence, get a grip over your portfolio, formulate a strategy to ride out this storm, and redeem if that seems like the best thing to do after careful analysis.